Semi-orthogonality in Fukaya-Seidel mirrors to blowups of abelian varieties: A-side semi-orthogonal decomposition

-Since $Y^0$ is non-compact, we take the Fukaya-Seidel category on $W_0:Y^0 \to \mathbb{C}$.
-To use the machinery for Fukaya-Seidel categories, we need to define the continuation maps and show they are well-defined by analyzing the geometry of $(Y^0,W_0)$.
-On the punctured Landau-Ginzburg model, the projection of Lagrangians in $\mathcal{F}_2$ under $W_0$ is a curve that can fully wrap in the base around the puncture.
-All projected Lagrangians still partially wrap at infinity, as is defined for Lagrangians in a Landau-Ginzburg model to $\mathbb{C}$ \cite[Appendix A]{ushape}, \cite[\textsection 1.2, Example 1]{GPS20}, \cite{AA24}.
-Since fibers and their Lagrangians are compact, we do not wrap Lagrangians in the fibers.
-These features give the definition of our continuation maps in Definition \ref{def:contn_maps}.
+In \cite{AA24} a fiberwise wrapped Fukaya-Seidel category is defined for non-compact non-exact LG models.
+In our LG model $(Y^0,W_0)$, there is one puncture in the base and generic fibers are closed $T^4$.
+Since the fibration is not Lefschetz, we avoid the singular fiber.
+So the projection under $W_0$ of Lagrangians in $\cA_L$ are U-shapes around the critical value.
+And in $\mathcal{A}_K$ they project under $W_0$ to a curve that can fully wrap in the base around the puncture.
+All projected Lagrangians still wrap partially at infinity due to the one stop for LG models \cite[Appendix A]{ushape}, \cite[\textsection 1.2, Example 1]{GPS20}, \cite{AA24}.
+Our continuation maps are defined in Definition \ref{def:contn_maps}.